open-organization/open-org-definition/open_org_maturity_model.md

 - Members of the organization can share materials with external parties via methods that permit modification

-- The organization routinely solicits feedback, promotes an obvious and accessible method for collecting it from both internal stakeholders and external parties, and expressly allocates resources for managing and acting on the feedback
+- The organization routinely solicits feedback, promotes an obvious and accessible method for collecting it from both internal stakeholders and external parties, and expressly allocates resources for managing and acting on it

 - The organization not only provides opportunities for its members to learn about other aspects of the organization, but also offers clear and structured processes and/or platforms for facilitating participation

-- Members of the organization regularly discuss their roles in the organization's goals and strategies, and their progress on projects, key metrics and performance indicators, while feeling comfortable addressing challenges without managerial oversight
+- Members of the organization regularly discuss their roles in the organization's goals and strategies—and their progress on projects, key metrics and performance indicators—while feeling comfortable addressing challenges without managerial oversight

 - The organization's decision-making and problem-solving frameworks and processes are collectively modifiable, and members feel comfortable adjusting their behaviors in response to changing conditions